 As of 22 September 2005, not that he is counting, he decided to become a full-time academic at Falmouth, accepting the role of course leader for BA(Hons) Spatial Design: Interior and Landscape.
 He has previously worked as a tutor in Architecture and Interior Design on undergraduate and postgraduate courses, has been course leader for an MA in Interior Design, and taught in Singapore and Hong Kong.
 Moving to the full-time position of course leader for the Design Centre MA courses at Falmouth in September 2008, he aimed to prove his belief that the potential for design evolution at postgraduate level is firmly rooted in disproving the old cliche that you 'cannot teach an old dog new tricks', especially as he heads towards being placed in the old dog category.

-He currently is head of academic planning for the University, engaging in strategic projects and developments of new and existing courses, including our new FdA with Bodmin College.
-He provides academic input into the design and development of key student facing systems and processes such as timetabling, personal tutoring, resource management, attendance monitoring, and ensure that the implementation enhances student experience and organisational efficiency and operation.
-He works alongside the director of estates and contribute to the development of the University Estates Strategy, ensuring we bind together the academic portfolio with estates facilities, resources and development plans.
-He also works alongside the regstrar & director of student information to provide an academic lead on the development of a University academic calendar of key institutional events, that ensures appropriate sequencing and delivery of the academic year.
-Andy continues to contribute to the delivery and development of the BA(Hons) Architecture course he led the development of in 2014, and the process of prescription and professional accreditation.
+He was formally Head of Academic Planning for the University, engaging in strategic projects and developments of new and existing courses, including the FdA with Bodmin College.
+He provided academic input into the design and development of key student facing systems and processes such as timetabling, personal tutoring, resource management, attendance monitoring, and ensured that the implementation enhanced student experience and organisational efficiency and operation.
+He worked alongside the director of estates and contributed to the development of the University Estates Strategy, ensuring we bound together the academic portfolio with estates facilities, resources and development plans.
+He worked alongside the registrar & director of student information to provide an academic lead on the development of a University academic calendar of key institutional events, that ensured appropriate sequencing and delivery of the academic year.
+Andy contributed to the delivery and development of the BA(Hons) Architecture course, he led the development of in 2014 and the initial processes of prescription and professional accreditation.

 Research interests and expertise

 Andy's research interests lie in design that responds to the wider social and geographical notion of peripherality and identity, genius loci, and, as an evolution from his own postgraduate studies, design for the heritage and museum sectors.
 He currently provides technical consultation in the delivery of projects with organisations across Cornwall and the wider UK

 Externally funded research grants information